Wyttas/eShop-backend/README.md

 # eShop-backend
-Node JS Backend for eShop that uses postgresql database with hasura cloud
+Node JS Backend for eShop that uses Postgresql database with Hasura cloud